-Authors: Jessica J. Kirby, DO, FACEP; Chukwuagozie Iloma, DO, MHA/INF; Amy Khong, MD; Michael Magee, Jr, DO; Naomi Alanis, MS, MBA; Jared Willis, MD; and James P. d’Etienne, MD, MBA, FACEP; John Peter Smith Health Network, Fort Worth, Texas
+Authors: Jessica J. Kirby, DO, FACEP; Meredith Brim, MD; Armando Moreno, DO, MPH; Daniel Phillips, MD; Alejandra Powers, MHA; James P. d’Etienne, MD, MBA, FACEP; Chukwuagozie Iloma, DO, MHA/INF; Amy Khong, MD; Michael Magee, Jr, DO; Naomi Alanis, MS, MBA; and Jared Willis, MD; John Peter Smith Health Network, Fort Worth, Texas

 For more information, see “Creating a COVID-19 Surge Clinic to Offload the Emergency Department.”

-A split-flow emergency department model is designed to triage patients who present to the emergency department into two categories: “sick” and “less sick.”
-Initial decisions are often based on a nurse-assigned emergency severity index (ESI) score at the first point of entry or triage.
-The staff assigned to triage varies in different health systems.
-ESI is a widely used, 5-level triage system based on patient acuity and anticipated resource utilization.1 The 5-level system ranges from level 1, representing the most life-threatening conditions, to level 5, requiring no resources.
-Studies in nonpandemic situations show that implementation of a split-flow model reduces emergency department door-to-doc (D2D) times and decreases emergency department length-of-stay (LOS).2 Both metrics are desirable in high resource utilization situations; therefore, how split-flow models can be optimized during an infectious disease pandemic, such as COVID- 19, must be considered.
-Additionally, it is pertinent to explore how these metrics can be adapted in diverse settings, such as rural emergency departments and large urban academic centers.
+A split-flow emergency department model triages patients into the categories “sick” and “less sick.”
+Initial decisions for categorization are often based on a nurse-assigned emergency severity index (ESI) score at the first point of entry or triage (the staff assigned to triage varies in different health systems).
+ESI is a widely used, five-level triage system based on patient acuity and anticipated resource utilization.1 The five-level system ranges from level 1, which represents the most life-threatening conditions, to level 5, which represents conditions that require no resources.
+Studies in nonpandemic situations have shown that a split-flow model reduces emergency department door-to-physician times and decreases emergency department length-of-stay (LOS).2-5 Both metrics are essential in high resource utilization situations like infectious disease pandemics.

 Some process modifications to consider in an infectious disease pandemic include:

-Any change in front-end processes should include a quality monitoring system.
+Any change to front-end processes should include a quality monitoring system.

-A modified emergency department process includes the separation of patients based on suspicion of COVID-19 infection and the level of care needed.
+Back-end processes take place after entering the main emergency department.
+A modified emergency department process includes separating patients based on suspicion of infectious status and the level of care needed.

-Although the separation of these areas lends well to emergency departments with multiple physician and APP shifts, it can be modified so that nursing and patients are separated into different sections, while physicians cover all areas.
-Physical barriers that require navigating between areas can slow the rapid movement of physicians.
-Donning and doffing stations placed at appropriate entrances and exits to each area can help reinforce safety and infection control.
+Although the separation of these areas works well in emergency departments with multiple physician and APP shifts, it can be modified so that nurses and patients are separated into different sections, while physicians cover all areas.
+Physical barriers that require staff to navigate more between areas can slow the speed of care.
+Donning and doffing stations may need to be placed at appropriate entrances and exits for each area.

-By modifying front-end processes and implementing split-flow processes based on both patient acuity and the level of suspected infection, patients are cohorted to improve care, reduce cross contamination, and improve emergency department operations.
-In a pandemic situation such as COVID-19, patients can be cohorted into areas that are clean, have moderate suspicion, and are contaminated, as previously described.
-This process allows emergency departments to minimize the volume of patients, by discharging patients from triage and clinicians in triage (or tents) and isolating patients with respiratory symptoms away from others.
-This idea can be extrapolated to other settings, such as physician clinics, hospital wards, and even residential care facilities.
+By modifying front-end processes and implementing split-flow processes based on both patient acuity and the level of suspected infection, patients are cohorted into areas that are clean, have moderate suspicion, and are contaminated, as previously described.
+This process allows emergency departments to minimize the volume of patients and clinicians in triage (or tents) and to isolate patients with respiratory symptoms away from others.
+Split cohorting can be extrapolated to other settings, such as physician clinics, hospital wards, and even residential care facilities.

-The use of tents to augment front-end processes, screen patients, and perform initial assessments is a valuable tool when triaging patients and separating COVID-19–suspected patients.
-Tents are an effective method to reduce the burden of patients seen in the emergency department while decreasing the potential exposure of non–COVID-19 patients and staff.
-If nurse-only triage is done in the tent, the protocols performed should be designed for high sensitivity, to rule in COVID-19–suspected patients and ensure a higher level of infection control for patients who enter the emergency department.
+Using tents to screen patients and perform initial assessments is a valuable tool when triaging and separating COVID-19–suspected patients.
+Tents erected external to but near the emergency department reduce the volume of patients seen in the emergency department and decrease the potential exposure of non–COVID-19 patients and staff to infected patients.
+If nurse-only triage is done in the tent, the protocols performed should be designed for high sensitivity to rule in COVID-19–suspected patients.

 Additional crisis standards of care for EMS documents, including sample state protocols, can be found on the EMS.gov COVID-19 resources website.